Hebrews 11:7

 The Preaching of Noah

-Noah did not remain silent.
-He preached as he worked.
+Noah did not remain silent, but preached as he worked.
 God warned Noah and Noah warned others.
-The ark was his church, his workbench was his pulpit and his hammer was his Bible.
+The ark was his church, his workbench was his pulpit, and his hammer was his Bible.
 The day came when Noah cut his final plank, drove the last peg into place, and preached his farewell message.
-Because Noah’s preaching fell on apathetic ears, God sent the flood of judgment upon them.
+Because Noah’s teaching was received with indifference, God sent the flood of judgment to “cut them down” (Job 22:15-16).
 In reference to the coming of Christ, Peter uses the flood as an example.
-Peter indicates there were scoffers in Noah’s day, just as many in the first century lampooned the possibility of Christ’s return (II Pet.
+He indicates there were scoffers in Noah’s day, just as many in the first century ridiculed the possibility of Christ’s return (II Pet.
 3:3-6).
 Peter said these mockers are willingly ignorant of the lesson taught by the flood (vv.
 5-6).
-He adds that God is unwilling that any person perish, but that all would come to repentance (v.
+He adds that God wants everyone to repent, for He is unwilling that anyone perish (v.
 9).
-The extended length of time allowed to build the ark is emblematic of the ample time God allows for people to come to know Him.
+The generous amount of time it took to build the ark is emblematic of the ample time God allows for individuals to be born again.

-It is easy to imagine Noah’s neighbors regarded him as an alarmist or a doomsday prophet.
-To build what was surely the largest man-made object in the world at that time would have branded him as a deluded fanatic.
-It is likely Noah endured insults, jeers, taunts, slander, sarcasm, derision, scorn and contempt.
-If so, the Bible is silent concerning their reaction.
-Although people were indifferent to his warnings, the ark stood as a monument to Noah’s hope and the world’s hopelessness.
-The Lord told His disciples this attitude will characterize the days prior to His return.
-He describes the end-time world as apathetic, just “as it was in Noah’s day.”
+It is easy to imagine that Noah’s neighbors regarded him as an alarmist or a doomsday prophet.
+To build what was the largest man-made object in the world at that time branded him as a deluded fanatic.
+It is likely Noah endured insults, jeers, taunts, slander, sarcasm, derision, scorn, and contempt.
+But the Bible is silent concerning the people’s reaction.
+Although they were indifferent to his warnings, the ark was an allegorization of Noah’s hope and the world’s hopelessness.
+The Lord told His disciples this same attitude will characterize the days prior to His return.
+He describes the end-time world as apathetic as it was in Noah’s day.
 Sinners were oblivious to the impending flood waters that would come and “destroy them all” (Lk.
 17:26-27).
-No one believed Noah, for the Word of God was the only evidence of things not yet seen (Heb.
+Few people believed Noah, for the Word of God is the only evidence of things not yet seen (Heb.
 11:1).
 Just as there was no physical evidence judgment would come, so there is none today.
-For two thousand years the world has heard the Gospel message, yet few enter the only “ark” of safety God has provided.
+For two thousand years the world has heard the Gospel message, yet only a small number enter the only “ark” of safety God has provided.
 If Noah was ridiculed, the laughter would have subsided as the first raindrops began to fall.

 The Deluge

 Noah was assigned the task of building a craft large enough for his family and samples of species of animals.
-One can only imagine the roaring of the storm outside and the roaring of the animals inside.
-Exactly what went into the ark is obscure.
-How carnivorous animals were prevented from eating each other is unknown.
-The mysteries surround the survival of these species is an aspect of the story which also must be accepted by faith.
-It rained for forty days, a period often symbolizing a trial resulting in victory:
+One can only imagine the raging storm outside and the roaring creatures inside.
+Although we are informed numerous animals entered the ark in pairs, how carnivores were prevented from eating other animals is unknown (Gen. 6:19-22).
+The mysteries surrounding the survival of these species is an aspect of the story which also must be accepted by faith.

 <> Moses was on Mount Sinai forty days (Ex.
 24:18).